ox-it/mox-blog/content/api-ox.rst

 As we want our API to be easily usable and understandable, we investigated options to embed qualified links between resources in our API (hypermedia).
-Various options are available (JSON-LD, OData, Collection+JSON...) and we made the choice of `HAL (Hypertext Application Language) <http://stateless.co/hal_specification.html>`_ because it makes a clear separation between properties of your resources and metadata (links) by using a standard syntax, easy to understand and not coupled to JSON.
+Various options are available (JSON-LD, OData, Collection+JSON...) and we made the choice of `HAL (Hypertext Application Language) <http://stateless.co/hal_specification.html>`_ because it makes a clear separation between properties of your resources and metadata (links) by using a standard syntax, which is easy to understand and not coupled to JSON.

 You can visit `api.m.ox.ac.uk <http://api.m.ox.ac.uk>`_ to have an overview of the API using the